 A startup is a microorganism made up of entrepreneurial cells.
-Each person working at the startup, a.k.a. the cell is a unique species that at the visceral level embodies the entrepreneurial spirit.
+Each person working at the startup, a.k.a. a cell, is a unique species that, at the visceral level, embodies the entrepreneurial spirit.

 What is entrepreneurial spirit?

-The entrepreneurial spirit is a mindset, an attitude, an approach, and something that cannot be learned, but rather something that is deeply rooted within you.
-It may be something you are born with or it may become part of you over time.
+The entrepreneurial spirit is a mindset, attitude, and approach.
+It is something that cannot be learned, but rather is deeply rooted within you.
+You may be born with or it may become part of you over time.
 For those of us who have it, it is a way of life at work and at home.

 For us, standing still is equivalent to withering away on the vine.
-For us, deeply rooted processes and platitudes are stifling.
-For us, a problem is an opportunity, a challenge is there to be overcome, and change is a state of being.
+Deeply rooted processes and platitudes are stifling.
+We see a problem as an opportunity, a challenge as something to be overcome, and change as a state of being.
 We love building something out of nothing and love shattering our own limits.

 A company in hyper-growth mode, also known as a startup, is a living microorganism made up of its entrepreneurial cells.
 Each individual cell is highly energized and interdependent on one another.
 For each such cell, entrepreneurial spirit is the equivalent of micronutrients and energy.

 5 signs that working at a startup made you catch the entrepreneurial spirit bug

 1. Impact makers wanted

 Everyone plays a role at a startup and this interdependence is real and successes and failures are attributable to individual performance and quality of work.
 In a startup, everyone is empowered to solve problems and, more importantly, has the tenacity to do so.